bitcoinops/bitcoinops.github.io/_topics/en/channel-jamming-attacks.md

   - title: Renewed discussion about bidirectional upfront LN fees
     url: /en/newsletters/2021/02/17/#renewed-discussion-about-bidirectional-upfront-ln-fees

+  - title: Making jamming attacks more expensive by lowering the cost of probing
+    url: /en/newsletters/2021/10/20/#lowering-the-cost-of-probing-to-make-attacks-more-expensive

 ## Optional.
 Same format as "primary_sources" above
 # see_also:
 #   - title: